Hexacker/Dexacker/README.md

 Dexacker
 ========

-Dexacker is a free and open source project for Distributed Denial of Service attack-Educational Uses Only Dexacker is designed for Educational Stuff to do a LEGAL DDOS Test and the developer/developers is not responsible for any ILLEGAL USES
+Dexacker is a free and open source project for Distributed Denial of Service attack-Educational Uses Only.

+Dexacker is designed for Educational Stuff to do a LEGAL DDOS Test and the developer/developers is not responsible for any ILLEGAL USES
 Contacting using:@Hexacker | fb.com/Hexacker
 http://www.hexacker.com